-It is because of this that I have, within the last year or so, began experimenting with tuning my ‘ukulele down a half step.
+For the past year or two I’ve been using this trick on my main ʻukulele.
 I believe I ran across this concept when trying to figure out a song in a funny key that needed some open strings.
 It caught my ear because of the thicker, more dark sound that it gave my instrument.

-On ‘ukulele, this half-step lower tuning becomes F#-B-D#-G#.
-Simply drop the pitch of each string down to the next note in the chromatic scale.
+On ʻukulele, this half-step down tuning becomes F#-B-D#-G#.
+Simply drop the pitch of each string down to the next note in the chromatic scale from standard GCEA.

 For easier reference I’ll call the F#-B-D#-G# tuning a B6 tuning – just like how standard C6 is G-C-E-A.

 Playing in this lowered tuning is not for everybody and for all situations.
 But I will do my best here to convince you to at least give it a try.

 A run-of-the-mill set of D’Addario Nyltech tenor strings tuned to G-C-E-A on a 17″ scale create a combined tension of 44.23 pounds (according to the D’Addario string calculator).
 Drop that down a half-step to B6 and you end up with 39.40 pounds.
 That’s almost 5 pounds of difference in string tension!
 Quite a bit.

 This lighter tension makes it feel like you dropped a gauge of strings.
 For instance, I use Worth CH strings.
 Tuned to B6 they feel more like I would expect a CT set to feel – the next lightest set of Worth strings.
 This is easier on your fingers and makes bends jump up to pitch faster and require less pressure while still retaining the feel of thicker strings.